The answers to important questions when buying a fixed annuity.

 For detailed examples of how fixed annuities work or to have a copy of this guide to read at your leisure, download the free Fixed Annuity Guide PDF.

-A fixed annuity is a tax-deferred retirement savings vehicle that provides fixed asset accumulation, much like a CD.
-With a fixed annuity, you can invest your savings over a specified time horizon (typically 3 to 10 years), earning a fixed return.
+A fixed annuity is a tax-deferred retirement savings vehicle that provides fixed asset accumulation.
+With a fixed annuity, you can invest your savings over a specified time horizon (typically 1 to 10 years), earning a fixed return – much like a CD.
 The interest earned in your fixed annuity is not taxed until withdrawn, and your principal is guaranteed.

 Tip: You might hear this product referred to using a few different names: